LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 ## Different ways of interacting with Python using Spyder

 *   On the left, filling half of the screen is the editor.
 Here you can write and edit code, which can then be saved in a file (usually with a .py extension).
 We can run the code we wrote here by pressing the green 'play' button on top or press F5 on your keyboard.
-*   On the bottom right, we find the iPython console.
+*   On the bottom right, we find the IPython console.
 This is were we can talk directly to python.
 It will interpret what you have typed directly when you press Enter.

 ## Python in the console

-> Go to the iPython tab at the bottom right.
+> Go to the IPython tab at the bottom right.
 What happens when you type a small calculation there?
 > For example, what happens when you type the following calculation and press enter?
 > ~~~
 > 7 * 3